needle-mirror/com.unity.sentis/Documentation~/onnx-model-importer-properties.md

 ### Layers

-This section shows the total number of layers the model has, and a list of the layers in the order Sentis runs them.
+The table below shows the overall count of layers the model possesses along with a list of layers detailing the order in which Sentis executes them.

 |Property|Description|
 |-|-|